TechDocsStudio/biel-docs/docs/administration/projects.md

 - **Disable IP collection**: Stop collecting IP addresses to enhance privacy (affects some analytics features).

 For comprehensive privacy configuration, see [Data privacy](../customization/data-privacy.mdx).

+### MCP settings

+Configure Model Context Protocol integration to connect AI coding assistants to your project:

+- **Enable MCP server**: Allow access to this project through the Model Context Protocol.
+- **MCP server name**: Set a custom name for the MCP server.
+- **Metadata tag**: Define a tag to identify conversations originating from MCP.

+For setup instructions and usage details, see [MCP server](../integrations/mcp-server.md).